 Snapshots

 Releases are available from Maven Central, which does not require specific declaration.
-Snapshots are available from a repositoriy which must be declared in the dependency management configuration.
+Snapshots are available from a repository which must be declared in the dependency management configuration.

 With Maven: